theusdmatos/myDotfiles-i3gaps/README.md

 # myDotfiles-i3gaps
-Shell script for configuring i3-gaps on clean install of Arc Linux.
+Shell script for configuring i3-gaps on clean install of Arch Linux.

 # Install on Arch Linux/Manjaro